Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

 Jaylen Brown Insights vs. the Hawks

-- This season, Jaylen Brown has made 10.1 shots from the floor per game, which accounts for 19.6% of his team's total makes.
+- This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- He's taken 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.
+- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.

-- Brown's opponents, the Hawks, have a middling offensive tempo, ranking 10th in the NBA with 102.9 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brown's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Allowing 118.1 points per game, the Hawks are the 25th-ranked team in the NBA on defense.
+- On defense, the Hawks have given up 118.1 points per game, which is 25th-best in the league.

-- On the glass, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per game.
+- The Hawks are the 19th-ranked squad in the league, giving up 44.1 rebounds per game.

 Jaylen Brown vs. the Hawks